abdfaizaan/mslearn-openai/Instructions/Labs/GC-AZ-lab2.md

 ## Task 2.1: Prepare the app environment

-In this exercise, you will use a simple Python or Microsoft C# app to generate images by calling the REST API.
+In this task, you will use a simple Python or Microsoft C# app to generate images by calling the REST API.
 You'll run the code in the cloud shell console interface in the Azure portal.

 1. In the [Azure portal](https://portal.azure.com?azure-portal=true), select the **[>_]** (*Cloud Shell*) button at the top of the page to the right of the search box.
 A Cloud Shell pane will open at the bottom of the portal.

     ![Screenshot of starting Cloud Shell by clicking on the icon to the right of the top search box.](../media/cloudshell-launch-portal.png#lightbox)

-1. Make sure the type of shell indicated on the top left of the Cloud Shell pane is switched to *Bash*.
+1. Make sure the type of shell indicated on the top left of the Cloud Shell pane is switched to **Bash**.
 If it's *PowerShell*, switch to *Bash* by using the drop-down menu.

 1. Once the terminal starts, enter the following command to download the application code you are going to work with.